Creativity. Everyone has it and it can unleash your career potential.

 The images you conjure up reading one word after the other, like a constantly adjusting movie screen, is worth taking some notice of.
 All the characters features are conjured by you, all their clothes, all the scenery.
 Everyone who reads the same book will have entirely different images in their head which is an expression of their own creativity.
 Take some time to notice this the next time you read.

 Creativity is Intelligence having fun.Albert Einstein

 “Is the story about a dog?”
 No. “Is the story about a man?”
 Yes.
 “Does he have a funny hat on?”
 Yes.
 I haven’t thought of a story by the way, I’m just saying yes and no at random.
 Eventually, usually after an incredibly bizarre story emerges, I’ll confess that they have actually done all the creative work, which kind of kills their “I’m not very creative” argument.

 So, we are all creatives.
 If you still don’t believe me just take my word for it.
 But how do we use this fact to enhance our work and life?
 Everyone is aware of the need for creativity in a work environment, it is usually called “thinking outside of the box” and if you are on a managerial path in life, you really need to be able to demonstrate this.

-1: Play.
 If you’ve read my previous articles, you’ll see a theme here (Why Play is Important in Business), however possibly the most effective way to draw out your creativity is simply to become more playful.
 Easier said than done, I realise, but try relating back to a game that you have enjoyed in the past that involved problem solving.

 Creativity involves breaking out of established patterns in order to look at things in a different way.Edward de Bono

-There is plenty out there to help you release your creative spark, a creative writing course for instance is a fabulous way to get those creative juices flowing.
+There is plenty out there to help you with unleashing your creativity.
+A creative writing course for instance is a fabulous way to get those creative juices flowing.
 One of the best options though is to do an acting course, as the skills you pick up here are all about human communication and playing is essential.
 Unfortunately, a lot of acting courses out there are designed for acting hopefuls, take themselves very seriously and are populated by lots of young aspiring actors.